ChannyHong/cctv-mask-detector/README.md

 ![](images/finetuned2_channy_in.gif)

-Hooray, now the model seems to be a great job both recognizing faces and classifying whether the face is protected or not.
+Hooray!
+Now the model seems to be doing a good job both recognizing the face and classifying whether it is protected or not.

 ## Integrating Labeling Work Into MLOps Using Superb AI's Suite

-What was remarkable in this
+To recap, I was able to train and deploy a decently working model that detects whether folks' faces are protected or not as they enter the view of the security camera.
+I was able to quickstart the training process by using a pretrained MTCNN face recognizier and using a publicliy available face mask dataset to train the mask detector.
+Then, when it was clear that the manual labeling of live data was necessary to finetune both components, I used the Suite to easily upload the images, distribute the workload, and download the labels.

+Now let's talk about deploying this model long-term in an easily maintainable way.
+Without a doubt .
+If we take the 'active-learning' approach, we would be interested in  MTCNN: below some threshold probability , Detector-CNN: in-between )

+Then, we can

+The most interesting aspect of working at

+With a bit more

+Let's say we continue to encounter edge cases that need addressing